HomeArt10 Most Influential Painters in Western Painting

 Self-Portrait with Beret and Turned-Up Collar (1659) by Rembrandt

-He is one of the most notable figures of 17th century European painting.
+Rembrandt is one of the major figures of 17th century European painting.

-Rembrandt Harmenszoon Van Rijn is considered the master of self-portrait.
-He did not hold back when it came to depicting himself.
-He created numerous self portraits and portraits.
-His works featured lavish brushwork and rich color.
+He is considered the master of the self-portrait.
+He held nothing back in depicting himself, and he made many self portraits and portraits.
+His works featured lavish brushwork and deep color.

-The paintings exhibit a lot of culture and he preferred to record vivid images of contemporary life in Amsterdam.
-He mastered shadows and light and his works make him one of the best in artists in Western Painting.
+The paintings carry a strong sense of culture, and he liked to record vivid images of everyday life in Amsterdam.
+He mastered light and shadow, and that skill makes him one of the finest painters in Western art.

 6. Diego Velazquez